 Student’s who are currently working on campus need to fill out one form and do not have to provide two forms of identification.

-The DSS Office is able to offer a stipend per class.
+Accessibility Support is able to offer a stipend per class.
 Students who are U.S. citizens are eligible for employment as a note taker.
 Due to Federal Employment Laws, Canadian and International students may not eligible to become note takers.
 Stipends will be issued during the semester that the services are provided.
-In order to receive payment, all paperwork and proper ID documentation must be received in the DSS Office at least two-weeks prior to the end of the semester.
-All stipends will be issued just prior to the end of the semester and are available for pick up in Student Accounts located in the Health Science Building Room 202.
+In order to receive payment, all paperwork and proper ID documentation must be received in The GRIFF Center for Academic Engagement at least two-weeks prior to the end of the semester.
+All stipends will be issued just prior to the end of the semester and are available for pick up in Student Accounts located in the Bagen Hall, Room 106.

 Note taking is a skill which takes practice and involves effort.
 Note taking is meant to provide a written record for review which requires an active effort on the part of the listener to condense, rephrase and organize information in a short period of time.
 Below are several steps that may help note takers improve note taking skills:

 - Sit in the classroom where hearing and seeing are better for you, and where there are fewer distractions.